txbatch/charlie/README.md

+# Charlie: The block explorer upgrader

-## Problem: Block explorers aren't made for answering customer support tickets.
+## Problem: Block explorers aren't made for answering customer support tickets

 - In order to do basic stuff like search amounts, you have to add commas and remove trailing zeroes from your CTRL-F query.